chromecodes/weather-app/README.md

 # weather-app
-Project No: 12 - Weather APP
+Project No: 12 - Weather App